ZPandaman/Zachary_BlueStampPortfolio/index.md

 # Additional Resources

 A 3D printer is needed to print the holder of the servo that has a hole for the water bottle.
+A Computer is needed to code and power the project.